They Didn't Accept My Child!

 Start the search process in April/May for fall admission 14 months out.

-I realize that you and I are coming at this after the fact if indeed your child's application was rejected.
+I realize that you and I are coming at this after the fact if, indeed, your child's application was rejected.
 However, if you are reading this before you have started your school search process, then take my advice and begin the process at least 18 months beforehand.
-For example, if you want your child to begin seventh grade, begin the search process by the end of his first semester in fifth grade.
-If that sounds like far too much time, it really isn't.
-You will find that you will use up the rest of his fifth grade year identifying schools.
+For example, if you want your child to start seventh grade, begin the search process by the end of his first semester in fifth grade.
+If that sounds like far too much time, it isn't.
+You will find that you will use up the rest of his fifth-grade year identifying schools.
 The summer and early fall will be spent visiting schools.
-Then admissions testing and applications will consume the balance of the year.
+Then, admissions testing and applications will consume the balance of the year.

-If you are reading this after your child's application has been rejected, find an educational consultant and explain your situation to him.
+If you read this after your child's application has been rejected, find an educational consultant and explain your situation to him.
 Assuming this is late winter or early spring, you should still have time to find a place somewhere.
-Indeed, you may well be surprised at some of the options which your consultant presents you.
+Indeed, you may well be surprised at some of the options that your consultant presents to you.

 Develop a short list of schools to research and visit.

-Ideally you will be working with your educational consultant to identify a list of schools which meet your requirements.
-She can ask questions which you may hesitate to ask.
+Ideally, you will be working with your educational consultant to identify a list of schools that meet your requirements.
+She can ask questions that you may hesitate to ask.

 Research and visit schools to see if they are a good match.

-The next step is is to actually visit the schools on your short list.
+The next step is to visit the schools on your shortlist.
 This is not optional.
 You must do it.
 Why is this necessary?
-Because those gorgeous catalogs and video tours which the schools have sent you are very fine public relations materials.
+Because those gorgeous catalogs and video tours the schools sent you are very fine public relations materials.
 They show you the school precisely as they want you to see it.
-You wouldn't by a home from a photo, would you?
+You wouldn't buy a home from a photo, would you?
 For the same reasons, you cannot decide which school is the best fit for your child without visiting it.

 Fix any academic deficiencies as quickly as you can.